zonka-feedback/flutter-sdk/README.md

 2. **slide-up**
    - Displays the survey as a slide-up bottom sheet.

+# Survey Height Configuration

+1. **minimum-height**
+   - You can give minimum height to survey ui slide-up and popup using key `minimumHeight`.

+2. **expanded-height**
+   - You can give maximum height to survey ui slide-up and popup using key `expandedHeight`.

+# Close Icon Position

-To configure the display height for the survey, pass value in `displayHeight`:
+To configure the close icon for the survey, use one of the following options with `closeIconPosition`:

-Value should be between 1 to 2.
-If not passed the default value is 1.6
+1. **left**
+   - You can give poistion to close icon to left by using value `left`.

+2. **right**
+   -  You can give poistion to close icon to right by using value `right`.

 ---